 The things parents have to deal with these days.
 One could say it’s, um, shocking.

 Black Lightning is the latest D.C. superhero to find a home on The CW, and what a home it’s been.
-The long-running Arrow has been one of the network's most reliable performers.
-The Flash has earned praise from all quarters, including Plugged In.
-Supergirl flew over from CBS a couple seasons ago and has done just fine for herself, thanks very much.
+The network has been home to a veritable neighborhood of superheroes, from Arrow to the Flash to Supergirl, and more are on their way.

 All of those superhero shows have their problems, of course.
 But CW has done a fine job of developing its stable of superheroes—staying true to the characters and building a loyal fanbase around each property.

 It does so again with Black Lightning, too.
 But that praise comes with a caveat.

 Supergirl, Arrow and The Flash all take their cues from D.C. characters born in what’s known as the Golden and Silver Age of comic book superheroes—all before 1970.
 While comic books certainly had their critics back then—some considered them the Grand Theft Auto of the day—the superheroes were, by today’s standards, pretty optimistic and innocent.
 The CW characterizations of them retain a whiff of that innocence: Barry Allen of The Flash is as well-meaning as they come, and Supergirl’s Kara Danvers is a golly-gee throwback.
 (Some of the ancillary characters have contemporary issues, but that’s literally another review).

 Black Lightning, in contrast, was conceived in 1977, during D.C.
 Comics’ Bronze Age.
 Superheroes were no longer content to just kapow their way through hordes of bad’uns: They were dealing with issues, man.
 Personal issues.
 Societal issues.
 Caped crimefighters were grounded in a deeper sense of reality (relatively speaking) and peril.